Trusted by 100,000+ organizations globally

 Read vehicular information – This type of video analytics automatically reads vehicular information and links it to live and recorded video.
 In the event of an incident involving a vehicle, security operators can search for this vehicle’s information and quickly find school security camera footage relating to it for verification and investigation.
 On some advanced school security camera systems, operators can be alerted to banned vehicles entering their grounds.

-Cameras for schools, including security cameras in classrooms, help provide the security team with a view of the activities taking place within their educational facilities.
+Utilizing school funding and grants for school security cameras can help provide the security team with a view of the activities taking place within their educational facilities.
 Without having to physically be there, the school security camera system operator can detect when a potential incident may be unfolding and provide vital information to the security team for an informed response.
 With video analytics-enabled security cameras in a school, the operator can be automatically alerted to an incident allowing for faster incident response.

 The presence of school cameras has been proven to improve the behavior of students on school property.
 With security cameras for schools installed, students think twice before bullying their peers, instigating arguments or fights and damaging school property as well as other activities.

-With school cameras installed at strategic checkpoints, whether that’s along the perimeter line, in the parking lot or along a hallway in a faculty building, footage of incidents and emergencies can be captured and stored within the school security camera system.
+With school cameras installed at strategic checkpoints, whether that’s along the perimeter line, along a hallway in a faculty building, or via a stop arm camera on a school bus, footage of incidents and emergencies can be captured and stored within the school security camera system.
 This footage from security cameras in school can then be assessed to analyze what happened, identify the perpetrators involved and recreate the timeline of events.
 This can prove to be crucial in solving investigations both for the school security team and, if applicable, local law enforcement.
 School security camera footage can also be used for training purposes, especially when it comes to emergency preparedness and incident response workflows.

 The best security cameras for school integrate with existing access control systems to provide enhanced security.
 As a result, the security team can view real-time footage from security cameras in school to assess if the individual requesting access is authorized to enter the facility and is not an intruder using someone else’s access credentials fraudulently.
 All access activity and linked school CCTV footage are recorded on the activity log for reporting and investigatory purposes.